pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-backend-app.md

 I got no path to a persistent store for the process.
 This process will not be persisted!
 Loading app config to deploy...
 This path looks like a URL into a remote git repository.
 Trying to load from there...
-This path points to commit 67658db8f7e2ed50a9dd2a3ffcfaba2e20c7615d The first parent commit with same tree is https://github.com/pine-vm/pine/tree/5007bb0929fbd14e6bf701c97d048573e07fb672/implement/example-apps/docker-image-default-app
+This path points to commit 3a5c9d0052ab344984bafa5094d2debc3ad1ecb7 The first parent commit with same tree is https://github.com/pine-vm/pine/tree/ebf9ac6ffcf32ed315d0293ebf9f62f4175ef3ce/implement/example-apps/docker-image-default-app
-Loaded source composition 52e5acafc9ec2087e1b6700a2b4f0d9f8d199e15944f7bb51da8cc5545b6f58e from 'https://github.com/pine-vm/pine/tree/67658db8f7e2ed50a9dd2a3ffcfaba2e20c7615d/implement/example-apps/docker-image-default-app'.
+Loaded source composition 4077cdef4fcb34d3de192ed115fa35b88f3f852bc77ffa1c6b43d55fbd5156a8 from 'https://github.com/pine-vm/pine/tree/3a5c9d0052ab344984bafa5094d2debc3ad1ecb7/implement/example-apps/docker-image-default-app'.
-Starting web server with admin interface (using engine JavaScript_V8 { })...
+Starting web server with admin interface...
 info: ElmTime.Platform.WebService.StartupAdminInterface[0]
       letsEncryptRenewalServiceCertificateCompleted: False
 info: ElmTime.Platform.WebService.StartupAdminInterface[0]